Save up to 25% on high-quality home insurance in Manitoba with the Surex team

 If you’re actively paying off your home’s mortgage or loan, there is an extremely high chance that homeowners insurance is required, as per your mortgage contract.

-The amount you pay for homeowners insurance is dictated by a few things:
+The amount you pay for homeowners insurance in Manitoba is dictated by a few things:

 You’re at the exact right spot to get your home insurance!
 As soon as you start a quote on our online home insurance marketplace, you’ll be assigned a Surex Personal Insurance Advisor (aka Assistant) to help you complete and set up your home insurance policy.